PeterZs/STFR/README.md

 If you have any questions or are interested in collaboration, please contact Yuxuan Han (hanyx22@mails.tsinghua.edu.cn).

 ## Citation
-Please include the following citations if it helps your research:
+Please include the following citations if this codebase helps your research:

     @inproceedings{han2025dora,
         author = {Han, Yuxuan and Lyu, Junfeng and Sheng, Kuan and Que, Minghao and Zhang, Qixuan and Xu, Lan and Xu, Feng},